Last update: 02/12/2024

 The guesthouse is composed of a very big round living room, all in wood, with parquet, local materials, and decorated with taste.
 Everything is really clean, and it’s a room where we take pleasure to stay in and observe the lagoon through the windows located all around the room.
 Around this lounge area, there are covered wooden walkways that allow you to walk and push the stroller (I grant you, it’s not the main purpose, eh!).
 There is also a kitchen available where you can store your stuff in the fridge.

 From the corridors, two stairs give you access to the beautiful white sandy beach in front of the guesthouse.
 The setting is really beautiful and, honestly, it’s a pleasure to be here.
-The corridors a few meters high offer a magical view over the lagoon, the corals on the beach and especially the perpetual passage of black tip sharks passing by the beach.
+The corridors a few meters high offer a magical and breathtaking view over the turquoise lagoon, the corals on the white sandy beach and especially the perpetual passage of black tip sharks passing by the beach.
 The setting is heavenly, and even words and pictures cannot capture the beauty of this place.

 Ah yes, I almost forgot.
 The highlight of the show, it is the beautiful wooden pontoon which advances in the lagoon and ends in a small house fitted out.
 This is a superb spot, with a table, some chairs, a sofa and a bed to lie down.
-In short, it is the magic spot, the one you may already have dreamed of to watch the blue of the lagoon and the black tips sharks passing in less than 2 meters of water.
+In short, it is the magic spot, the one you may already have dreamed of to watch the blue of the lagoon and the black tips sharks passing in less than 2 meters of water (of course it’s not deep enough for scuba diving/snorkeling to explore marine life).
 Even if the weather is overcast on the day of our arrival, it is still the perfect place to wake up in the morning while waiting for breakfast, to have lunch or a drink in the evening, to play cards, to get lost in your thoughts…

 We will simply spend the end of the afternoon basking in a meter of water in front of the pension and discovering the coral reefs that cover the area.
 In short, we enjoy our time.
 We don’t come to Kauehi to “do things”, as there is not much to do actually.
 We come here with our family to relax, to disconnect and to enjoy life with our children.
 The little ones take pleasure to evolve between the black tip sharks of the seaside.
 At the beginning, you might be a little nervous to go there, but you get used to it quite quickly.
 It is finally like a small dog or cat which would come to caress you the feet (way of speaking, hein!).